hyperledger/indy-hipe/text/attachments/README.md

 JSON format rules.

 In __embedding__, a JSON data structure called an __attachment descriptor__ is assigned as the value of a JSON key in a DIDComm message.
-This structure describes the MIME type and other properties of the data, in much the same way that MIME headers and body describe and contain an attachment in an email message.
+(Or, an array of attachment descriptors could be assigned.)
+The attachment descriptor structure describes the MIME type and other properties of the data, in much the same way that MIME headers and body describe and contain an attachment in an email message.
 Given an imaginary protocol that photographers could